 Cork is known as an eco-friendly flooring because it’s made of a renewable bark.

 It’s a relatively healthy option.
-Cork is pressed with a polyurethane glue which does offgas VOCs.
+Cork is usually pressed with a polyurethane glue which does offgas VOCs.
 It may not work for those with moderate to severe chemical sensitivities.

 It’s natural shock-resistant and cushiony characteristics mean it works well for high-intensity workouts and weight training.